cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ## 6. Contention Troubleshooting Steps

-A contention investigation is practically always prompted by a performance complain, with or without `40001` error observations.
+A contention investigation is practically always prompted by a performance complaint, with or without `40001` error observations.
 The main concern is commonly a worsened response time, caused by the two attributes of contention - waits and/or retries - directly contributing to its increase.

 Troubleshooting of performance issues caused by workload contention follows this path:

 - Step 1.
 Confirm that the root cause of the performance issues is predominantly the workload contention and not various other possible causes
 - Step 2.
-If contention is confirmed to be the principle issue, identify what specific type of conflicts (locking, isolation, or uncertainty) exist in the workload
+If contention is confirmed to be the principal issue, identify what specific type of conflicts (locking, isolation, or uncertainty) exist in the workload
 - Step 3.
 Using instrumentation available for each type of conflict, identify the contending transactions and the contention point (key).
 With that information available, a cluster operator, in collaboration with an application developer, can act and resolve the contention issues.